-Minutes - Members' Voluntary Liquidation / Winding Up
+Minutes - Creditors' Voluntary Liquidation / Winding Up

 THIS DOCUMENT IS NO LONGER AVAILABLE FOR USE

-These Minutes - Members' Voluntary Liquidation / Winding Up should be used by a company to record the proceedings at a general meeting of the shareholders at which the special resolutions in respect of commencing the winding up of the Company, the liquidator's powers and the division of surplus assets; and the ordinary resolutions appointing a liquidator and indicating the liquidator's remuneration are put before the shareholders for approval.
+These Minutes - Creditors' Voluntary Liquidation / Winding Up should be used to record the proceedings at a general meeting of shareholders at which a special resolution in respect of commencing the winding up of a Company and an ordinary resolution appointing a liquidator are put before the shareholders for approval.

-The liquidator presents an account to a final meeting of shareholders of the company.
+The liquidator presents an account to final meetings of both the creditors and shareholders of the company.
 He or she must advertise the meetings in the Gazette at least one month before.
-Within one week of the meeting having taken place, the liquidator must send the account to the Registrar and a return of the final meeting.
+Within one week of the meeting having taken place, the liquidator must send the account to Companies House and a return of the final meeting.
 Unless the court makes an order deferring the dissolution of the company, it is dissolved 3 months after the return and account are registered at Companies House.

-These Minutes - Members' Voluntary Liquidation / Winding Up are in open format.
+These Minutes - Creditors' Voluntary Liquidation / Winding Up are in open format.
 Either enter the requisite details in the highlighted fields or adjust the wording to suit your purposes.

 Once you have subscribed to the appropriate document folder click on the “Download Document” button below.
 You will be asked what you want to do with the file.
 It is recommended that you save the document to a location of your choice prior to viewing.